Part of The Practice Visibility Setup

 Start by writing a headline that speaks to your ideal client, not just your credentials.
 Use first person, open with the client experience instead of your philosophy, select specialties strategically instead of checking every box, and make sure your photo feels warm and approachable.
 If you want help with all of that, this service covers it in one pass.

 Your ideal clients are already searching.
-The Practice Foundation helps them actually find you.
+The Practice Visibility Setup helps them actually find you.

 By Jesse, Registered Psychotherapist